Windows File Explorer isn’t the best for moving files around. There are many better free alternatives out there.

 Best of all, because it works on Windows, Mac, Linux, and Android, you can stay coordinated regardless of which device you’re working on.
 The app even boasts Chromecast support.

-The Best File Manager for Windows 10
+The Best Windows 10 File Explorer and Manager

 Each app will appeal to a different type of user.
 People looking for a small amount of added functionality should consider Explorer++ or Free Commander.
 If you’re a power user, check out XYplorer or Directory Opus.
 Developers need fman, networkers need Altap Salamander, and if you want something completely different, download TagSpaces.

 If you’d prefer to stick with Windows Explorer, you can get more features with these Windows File Explorer extensions for file management.
+You might also want to learn about quick ways to share files in Windows Explorer.

-If you’d like to learn, check out our list of tips and tricks for Windows Explorer.
 And if you’re interested in other great tools, take a look at this list of the best Microsoft Store apps for Windows 10.